 Someone with schizophrenia may lose interest in some things or not be able to do them anymore.
+One common example is a lack of interest in grooming and hygiene.
 These symptoms can be hard to spot, especially in teens, because even healthy teens can have big emotional swings between highs and lows.

 Depression has some of the same symptoms, too.

 Emotionless.
 A person with schizophrenia might seem like they have a terrible case of the blahs.
 They might not talk much or show any feelings.
 And when they talk, their voice can sound flat, like they have no emotions.
 Doctors call this a "flat affect."

 Withdrawal.
 Someone who has the condition might stop making plans with you or become a hermit.
 Talking with them can feel like pulling teeth: If you want an answer, you have to really work to pry it out of them.